lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

     Let us create water molecules.
-To do so, let us define what a water molecule is using a molecule *template* called *H2O-SPCFw.mol*, and then randomly create 1050 molecules.
+To do so, let us import a molecule template called
+    *H2O-SPCFw.mol* and then let us randomly create 1050 molecules.
     Add the following lines into *input.lammps*:

 ..  code-block:: lammps